GoogleCloudPlatform/k8s-multicluster-ingress/examples/zone-printer/README.md

 #### Creating new clusters

 You need at least two Kubernetes clusters in two different GCP zones to verify that `kubemci` works.
+Clusters must be v1.8.1 or newer.
 Let's create three GKE clusters and get their credentials for the purposes of this tutorial:

 ```shell
 # Create a cluster in us-east and get its credentials